stateful/vscode-runme/README.md

     main.ts
 ```

-Let us know what services you rely on so we can add them to Runme's roadmap.
+Let us know what other services you rely on.

 ## How it works